rust-lang/book/src/ch04-03-references-and-borrowing.md

 ^
 ```

-The error is what it says on the tin: you cannot borrow something more than
+The error is what it says: you cannot borrow something mutably more than once
-once at a time in a mutable fashion.
-This restriction allows for mutation, but
+at a time.
+This restriction allows for mutation but in a very controlled
-in a very controlled fashion.
-It is something that new Rustaceans struggle
+fashion.
+It is something that new Rustaceans struggle with, because most
-with, because most languages let you mutate whenever you’d like.
+languages let you mutate whenever you’d like.

 As always, we can use `{}`s to create a new scope, allowing for multiple mutable
-references.
-Just not _simultaneous_ ones:
+references, just not _simultaneous_ ones:

 ```rust
 let mut s = String::from("hello");